Making Eco-friendly paint at home is easy when you know how

+If you want to decorate your home with healthy No VOC paints and finishes, you're in the right place!
 If you’ve ever stepped inside a natural building or a home with natural paints or plasters, you can tell instantly.
-Natural earth pigment colors and textures bring an unmistakable warmth and coziness to a room – not to mention healthy air in your home.
+Natural earth pigment colors and textures bring an unmistakable warmth and coziness to a room – not to mention healthy air quality in your home.
 Every room in my conventional, drywalled home is painted with a natural clay paint that's easy to make, economical, and gives a beautiful, soft, adobe-like look.
 I get compliments from all my guests!

 Aside from the aesthetics of natural paint, the health benefits are huge.
 Most people don’t realize the amount or duration of toxins off-gassing into your home after a fresh coat of latex paint (even low or zero VOC products) is applied.
 The odor is only noticeable for the first few days after the paint dries, but the toxins continue to off-gas for 3-5 years afterwards.
 According to the environmental standard Green Seal, only 50% of the VOC paint emissions in a new coat of latex paint are emitted in the first year.